thomknoe/INFO-5345/Lab 6/README.md

 - <mark> Our web app can be found at [app.py](https://github.com/thomknoe/INFO-5345/blob/Fall2025/Lab%206/app.py) + [index.html](https://github.com/thomknoe/INFO-5345/blob/Fall2025/Lab%206/templates/index.html) </mark>

 <mark> _**AI Usage:** Utilized assistance from ChatGPT for the writing of code._ </mark>

+<mark> _**Pros:** Transitioning from following a incremental coding procedure, where we began with local publishers and then extended to an MQTT server hosted on flask was very seamless using AI._ </mark>

+<mark> _**Cons:** as with before, it was critical to ensure that all the dependencies were of the correct aversion across each individual pie, otherwise it would lead to problems with publishing to the broker, utilizing the GPIO pins, or accessing another peripheral that would be vital in the process._ </mark>

 <mark> For testing purposes, we decided to array the cubes out on a desk facing the monitor where the web app would display the colors and blend them together, alongside the video feed and the OpenCV inference.
 However, this set up can also be arranged in a variety of remote environments and situations, allowing for the telepresent aspects to fully come into effect.
 This testing set up was made so that all inputs and outputs could be situated in one place, so as to record and document clearly.</mark>